 As part of their disinformation, the AANP and INM do not mention any side effects for escharotic therapy.
 But make no mistake, escharotic treatment is unproven, dangerous, and very stupid.
 Instead, the AANP and INM deceptively emphasize standard-of-care treatments for cervical dysplasia provided by gynecologists, such as cryotherapy and loop electrosurgical excision procedure (LEEP), as being associated with significant side effects, such as infertility, prolonged bleeding, and infection.
 These naturopathic organizations do not mention that these treatments have a high success rate of curing the disease and have been widely studied.
 A LEEP procedure is done in one office visit, usually covered by health insurance, while cervical escharotic treatments by a naturopath require multiple applications per week for at least six weeks.
 This treatment frequency with such caustic substances greatly increases the risk of harm, and patients must pay hefty out-of-pocket prices.

 In naturopathic school at Bastyr, I was taught that escharotics are a reasonable option for treating cervical dysplasia.
 A full description of the escharotic protocol can be found on this naturopathic clinic website.
+(UPDATE 28-Jan-2018: the webpage has been removed, but it is archived here.)
 This is the same protocol that is detailed in a 2010 document provided by Bastyr University’s teaching clinic to its students and residents for the treatment of cervical dysplasia.

 I was diagnosed with cervical dysplasia while in naturopathic school at Bastyr.
 I initially followed naturopathic recommendations.
 I started taking “immune-boosting” herbs to fight off the HPV virus, and I used herbal vaginal suppositories.
 After a few months, the dysplasia had significantly worsened.
 Much to the surprise of my classmates, I stopped naturopathic treatments and instead pursued real medical treatment.
 The reasons were simple.
 Escharotics seemed outright barbaric.
 I didn’t want to deal with the bleeding and pain, only to risk further progression of the dysplasia and possible development of cancer.
 I made the right call.
 My one and only LEEP procedure was curative.